Jmcleodfoss/pstreader/pstExtractor/README.md

 As such, it should remain a toy application and never be used in production or even on a publicly-accessible server.
 See the list of vulnerabilities below for more details.

 ## TomcatEE
-This has been tested on Tomcat EE 8, but not on any other web servers.
+This has been tested on Tomcat EE 8.
 To deploy this on a locally running version of Tomcat, ensure that there is a user with the role _manager-script_ configured in your tomcat-users.xml file.
 In my case, the user with this role is _script_, and the password is _admin_:

     <tomcat-users>
 	<role rolename="manager-script"/>